bradyriordan/24hoursOfBaby/README.md

 # 24hoursOfBaby

-24 Hour of Baby is a JavaScript game built using vanilla JavaScript, HTML and CSS.
+24 Hours of Baby is a JavaScript game built using vanilla JavaScript, HTML and CSS.
 It simulates taking care of an infant in the first few weeks after birth.
 Scores are persisted in a learning record score (LRS) and retreived using the xAPI to populate a leaderboard that compares a player's score with top scores from the last 30 days.

 # Demo